AdobeDocs/analytics.en/help/import/c-data-sources/datasrc-faq.md

 Yes.
 Because many marketing reports are keyed from the date column, Data Sources requires a date column.

-## Can I store data in existing variables that I’m already using? {#section_AB557C2997D04EAFBDC61398B13D13C6}
+## Can I store data in existing variables that I'm already using? {#section_AB557C2997D04EAFBDC61398B13D13C6}

 Adobe recommends you select new, unused variables to import data using Data Sources.
 If you are uncertain about the configuration of your data file, or want to better understand the risks of re-using variables, contact Customer Care.